The History of Ebola Virus Disease

 The Ebola virus (member of the filoviruses) was first discovered in 1976, following concurrent outbreaks in the Sudan and Zaire (now the Democratic Republic of Congo).
 Previously, the only known member of the filovirus group was the Marburg virus, discovered in 1967 in Marburg, Germany.
 The source of the Marburg virus was the African green monkey.
 The Zaire ebolavirus species, now referred to as Ebola virus (EBOV), and Sudan virus (SUDV) were the first two Ebola species identified.

 A third Ebola species was identified in 1994, this time in Côte d'Ivoire, also known as Ivory Coast, in West Africa.
 One of three research workers who performed a necropsy on a wild chimpanzee with signs of hemorrhage became ill.
-The female research worker recovered and the new subtype of Ebola, named Cote d'Ivoire ebolavirus, was discovered in her blood.
+The research worker recovered, and the new subtype of Ebola, named Cote d'Ivoire ebolavirus, was discovered in the worker's blood.
 In 2010, the name was changed to Taï Forest ebolavirus (TAFV).

-Colorized transmission electron micrograph (TEM) of EBOV.
-Image courtesy of the CDC.
+Figure 1.
+Colorized transmission electron micrograph of EBOV